 Understanding your water quality at home

 We take water quality extremely seriously, and as part of our routine sampling we monitor levels of PFAS at our sources across our region.

 Despite there being no UK statutory limit for PFAS in drinking water, the Drinking Water Inspectorate (DWI) (the water quality regulator) has published set limits and guidance to water companies, with additional monitoring directions given to companies late last year.

 At Hafren Dyfrdwy, we follow the guidance set from the DWI and the monitoring of our water across our whole region has not found any levels of PFAS above the set limits published by the DWI.
-This means that all of our sites are currently categorised as being within ‘Tier 1’ of the DWI’s guidance, the lowest possible tier.
+This means that all sites in service are within the wholesomeness standard for PFAS set by the Drinking Water Inspectorate.